Sci-Fi Films of the 1940s

 The script is largely a sophomoric study in what it is to be a man.
 There’s the pilot-cum-paleontologist who wants to be famous, and there’s the coward who is hard and pretty, and there’s the lusty loudmouth lush captain who’s in it for the girl and a trophy, and then there’s the mutinous crew.
 Which will crack?
 Which will get the girl?

 The crew gets mutinous before they get anywhere near the island, and before anything happens.
 Cuz they know where they’re going.
 “If we die, we must see the blood of our masters.”
-The captain and 1st mate by themselves subdue at least ten crewmen, by sheer moral superiority.
+The captain and 1st mate by themselves subdue at least ten crewmen, by sheer viril superiority.

 The guys start picking one another off way before the dinos have at them, and continue until only a couple are left.
 Then, of course, what’s the girl to do but choose?